 - Use the Institute for Healthcare Improvement’s “Always Use Teach Back!” tools to confirm that patients understand the information discussed by asking them to repeat back a summary of the details.
 Solicit the patient’s expectations of the outcome.

 - Address any misunderstandings and unrealistic expectations.
 Document the discussion in the dental record and note that the patient was able to demonstrate understanding by teach back.

 - Provide written follow-up instructions after a procedure.
-Use plain language for all patient materials and provide translation if the patient has low English proficiency.
-(See our article “Cultural Diversity Creates Language Barriers: Reducing Claims with Multilingual Patients.”)
+Use plain language for all patient materials and provide translation if the patient has limited English proficiency.
+(See our article “Limited English Proficiency [LEP] Patients: Frequently Asked Questions.”)

-- Instruct the patient to call the office if the symptoms do not improve or worsen.
+- Instruct the patient to call the office if the symptoms worsen or do not improve.

 - Consider having a member of your office staff call the day after the procedure to check on the patient’s condition and notify the dentist of any questions or concerns.

 - Schedule a follow-up appointment at the proper interval to ensure that the patient is healing appropriately.
 Contact the patient if the appointment is not kept.
 (See our article “Nonadherent and Noncompliant Patients: Overcoming Barriers.”)